GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 canvas.
 However, when creating a map, we are using multiple datasets at once.
 Every type of geographic data, such as raster data, polygons, points, or lines, is usually stored inside a __layer__.
 Each layer consists of geographic objects of the same type (line, polygon, raster, ...).
-GIS-software displays these layers on top of each other and let's you rearrange the order of these layer, in order to create insightful maps. [^1]
+GIS-software displays these layers on top of each other and lets you rearrange the order of these layer, in order to create insightful maps. [^1]

 [^1]: https://cartong.pages.gitlab.cartong.org/learning-corner/en/3_key_gis_concepts/3_3_key_concepts/3_3_1_layers

 By adding different layers, you build your map and can combine information from different sources.
-With those you then can perform analyses or adapt the representation by using symbols and colors.
+With those, you can then perform analyses or adapt the representation by using symbols and colors.

 ```{figure} /fig/en_layer.png